laveshaparker/CS4740/PA2/README.md

 	This will output a file name output.txt which contains our responses.

 Please note that our code requires Python 3.4.
-We have modified our 'evaluation.py' script to be compatible with pythong 3.4.
+We have modified our 'evaluation.py' script to be compatible with Python 3.4.